Capital IdeasTM

 • Depending on the strategy, risks may be associated with investing in fixed income, emerging markets and/or high-yield securities; emerging markets are volatile and may suffer from liquidity problems.

-Christophe Braun is an investment director at Capital Group.
-He has 13 years of investment industry experience and has been with CG for seven years.
-He holds a master's degree in financial and industrial economics from Royal Holloway University and a diploma of science in business management and economics from University Leopold Franzens in Austria.
-He is based in Luxembourg.
+Christophe Braun is an investment director at Capital Group with responsibility for covering equities.
+He has 14 years of investment industry experience and has been with Capital Group for eight years.
+He holds a master's degree in financial and industrial economics from Royal Holloway University of London and a diploma of science in business management and economics from University Leopold Franzens in Austria.
+Christophe is based in Luxembourg.

 Past results are not a guarantee of future results.
 The value of investments and income from them can go down as well as up and you may lose some or all of your initial investment.
 This information is not intended to provide investment, tax or other advice, or to be a solicitation to buy or sell any securities.